Law of Northern Ireland: Legal publications

 In 1979, there was a severe shortage of textbooks and of works of authority, such as annotated statutes, law reports and rules of court, because the potential readership of any legal work, no matter how general, was so small that publication was not commercially viable.
 The only periodical dealing with the law of Northern Ireland was the Northern Ireland Legal Quarterly (NILQ), a peer-reviewed quarterly journal published since 1936, published at the School of Law at Queen's University Belfast.

 According to the Bodleian Library at Oxford University: "There are two main series of law reports for Northern Ireland: the Northern Ireland Law Reports (NI), which began in 1925; and the Northern Ireland Judgments Bulletin (NIJB), previously known as the Blue Books, which was first published in 1970".

 The Northern Ireland Statutes Revised are printed editions of NI statutes, revised.

 Legal education

-Both of the universities offer a range of undergraduate and postgraduate law degrees:
+Both of Northern Ireland's universities offer a range of undergraduate and postgraduate law degrees: